C$^*$-diagonals in AH-algebras arising from generalized diagonal connecting maps: spectrum and uniqueness: Abstract

 \section{Abstract}

 We associate a Bratteli-type diagram to AH-algebras arising from generalized diagonal connecting maps.
 We use this diagram to give an explicit description of the connected components of the spectrum of an associated canonical C$^*$-diagonal.
 We introduce a topological notion on these connected components, that of being spectrally incomplete, and use it as a tool to show how various classes of AI-algebras, including certain Goodearl algebras and AH-algebra models for dynamical systems $([0,1],\sigma)$, do not admit unique inductive limit Cartan subalgebras.
-We focus on a class of spectrally complete C$^*$-algebras, namely the AF-algebras, and prove that they admit unique inductive limit Cartan subalgebras.
-This is done via a method that generalizes Elliott's proof of classification of AF-algebras to include Cartan pairs.
+We focus on a class of spectrally complete C$^*$-algebras, namely the AF-algebras, and discuss the uniqueness of their inductive limit Cartan subalgebras.